ppolyzos/dev-tools/rabbitmq/README.md

 > You must rebuild the stack images with docker-compose build whenever you switch branch or update the version of an already existing stack

 * Dashboard available at [http://localhost:15672](http://localhost:15672)
+> To access dasbhoard you can use default credentials which are: `admin` / `admin`.

-> The first time you access the [dashboard](http://localhost:15672) you have to create a user, which remains available next time you start the tool, unless you perform a full cleanup.
+> You can change them in [docker-compose](docker-compose.yml) file by updating `RABBITMQ_DEFAULT_USER` and `RABBITMQ_DEFAULT_PASS` properties.
+Credentials remain available also the next time you start the tool, unless you perform a full cleanup.

 # Cleanup